TritonDataCenter/mdb_v8/docs/usage.md

     C++ symbol demangling enabled

 This will load the copy of mdb\_v8.so that's shipped with your version of SmartOS.
-You may want to build a newer copy of this <!-- XXX where --> and load it using:
+You may want to use a newer copy of this binary from the mdb\_v8 github project.
+You can load a newer binary using:

     > ::load /path/to/mdb_v8.so
     V8 version: 3.14.5.9